 The issue may occur when the Windows PATH system environment variable does not contain the folder which includes the javaw.exe binary.
 Adding the Java bin path (by default: C:\Program Files\Java\jre1.8.0_261\bin) to the PATH may allow the service to start.
 Note that this location changes with each release of JRE.
 After each JRE upgrade, the current JRE location must be confirmed in the Java (32-bit) control panel and then the PATH updated to point to the new location.

 The local administrative console is completely optional in all supported versions of Protection Engine.
 It is fully functional and manageable without the console.
 You can perform all actions via the commandline that you normally would in the console.
-For information on how to do this, look for "Enable Java UI section" of the CLI guide.
+For information on how to do this for each specific version, look for "Enable Java UI section" in the CLI guide found in the Related Documents for each version here.
+The xml modifier command should resemble the following:

 Protection Engine 8.0 added a cloud-based console.
-You can upgrade to SPE 8.0 and utilize this console to perform some management tasks on the scanners
+You can upgrade to SPE 8.0 or newer and utilize this console to perform management tasks on the scanners

 If your policies allow it, you can use the older versions of Java JRE to continue to use the local administrative console.